Clust-PSI-PFL: A Population Stability Index Approach for Clustered Non-IID Personalized Federated Learning: Introduction

 Federated learning (FL)~\cite{mcmahan2017communication} enables collaborative training across many clients while keeping raw data local by aggregating model updates instead of centralizing examples (so-called CL); however, non-independent and identically distributed (non-IID) data can induce biased updates and degrade global performance~\cite{g2024noniiddatafederatedlearning} (see Fig.~\ref{fig:fl-diagram}).
 Personalized FL (PFL) mitigates these issues by tailoring models to clients; methods are commonly grouped into (i) regularization-based approaches that keep local objectives close to the global model, (ii) selection-based schemes that prioritize or filter clients during training, and (iii) clustering-based techniques that partition clients with similar data distributions and train one model per cluster~\cite{tan2022towards}.
 Our approach belongs to the \emph{clustering-based} family.

 This work uses the Population Stability Index (PSI), commonly employed in credit scoring to monitor distributional drift~\cite{yurdakul2018statistical,du2023proposed}, as a principled tool for client clustering in FL.
 PSI provides a quantitative measure of cross-client data distributional divergence, which we leverage to identify more homogeneous groups for training.
 We instantiate and assess this mechanism under label skew, a form of non-IID data known to most strongly degrade FL performance~\cite{g2024noniiddatafederatedlearning}.
 Extending the PSI-based clustering procedure to additional skew types (e.g., attribute or quantity skew) is left for future work.
+We deliberately start with label skew, since it is among the most practically impactful and challenging forms of non-IID data in FL.
+We avoid claiming generality beyond this setting and discuss extensions in Section~\ref{sec:limitations}.

 \paragraph{\textbf{Motivation}} Non-IID data poses a core challenge for FL: decentralized training inherits non-IID data that can bias local updates, slow or destabilize convergence, and degrade the aggregated global model.
 Detecting and mitigating non-IID data is therefore essential for fairness, robustness, and accuracy in practical deployments.